OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 </plist>
 ~~~

 Note that the target device id needs to be listed in the entitlements contained in the profile.
-Also, the "get-task-allow" key must be set to "true" - this allows other processes, such as the debugging server, to attach to the app process.

 ##### Other Preparations

-Our goal is to make the app load FridaGadget.dylib during startup so we can instrument it using Frida.
-To achieve this, we'll need to insert an additional load command into the Mach-O header of the main executable.
-Install otool [3] to automate this process:
+To make our app load an additional library at startup we need some way of inserting an additional load command into the Mach-O header of the main executable.
+Install optool [3] to automate this process:

 ~~~
 git clone https://github.com/alexzielenski/optool.git